Annual Campus Security Reports | MCC

 MCC Campus Security

-On behalf of Madisonville Community College (MCC), welcome to the 2023-2024 academic year.
+Welcome to Madisonville Community College (MCC).
 MCC is supported by an active and engaged campus community and dedicated local agency partners – we are all stakeholders in keeping our campus safe.
 Our college supports local law enforcement in criminal investigations, provides emergency preparedness and response training and services, crime prevention and educational programs, support for special events, and a range of community services.
 Public safety is a shared responsibility.
 We can all contribute to a safe campus by taking responsibility for our own safety and looking out for one another.
 We strive to proactively partner with our campus community to create an environment that supports the academic success of our students and ensures that all can achieve and excel.
 Together, we make MCC a great place to work, live, and learn.
 “Go You!”
 If there is anything we can do to make the campus safer or to be of assistance, please don’t hesitate to contact us.
 Have a safe and productive year!

 - Chris Noel & Mike Lantrip, School Resource Officers